mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 ## Message Protection

-The trust establishment step of the MLS protocol is followed by a conversation protection step where encryption may be used by clients to transmit authenticated information to other clients through the MS, making sure that the MS doesn't have access to this Group-private content.
+The trust establishment step of the MLS protocol is followed by a conversation protection step where encryption is used by clients to transmit authenticated messages to other clients through the MS.
+This ensures that the MS doesn't have access to this Group-private content.
-MLS provide security properties such as message secrecy, integrity and authentication additionnally to repudiability and unlinkability (see below).
+MLS provide security properties such repudiability and unlinkability additionnally to message secrecy, integrity and authentication (see below).

 ### Message Secrecy